DETAILED ACTION

 However, Made teaches that the base of the chewing gum base or confectionery product is sterilized prior to mixing the gum base with other ingredients (page 3, 1st-3rd steps under “Step by step”).

-It would have been obvious for a person of ordinary skill in the art to have modified the method of Mo to include a stabilizing step that comprises rendering the dried plant material microbiologically stable prior to mixing the dried plant material with the mass of chewing gum or confectionery product as taught by Made.
+It would have been obvious for a person of ordinary skill in the art prior to the effective filing date of the present invention to have modified the method of Mo to include a stabilizing step that comprises rendering the dried plant material microbiologically stable prior to mixing the dried plant material with the mass of chewing gum or confectionery product as taught by Made.
 Since Mo discloses that dried plant material is combined with the base ([0042]-[0043], claim 15), but does not disclose a method of preparing the gum base, a skilled practitioner would have been motivated to consult an additional reference such as Made in order to determine a suitable method of preparing a gum base.
 In consulting Made, the practitioner would find that the gum base is sterilized prior to combining the base with other ingredients of the gum (page 3, 1st-3rd steps under “Step by step”).
 In order to preserve the sterile condition of the gum base, and of the subsequent chewing gum or confectionery product made from the gum base, the practitioner would readily recognize that the ingredients added to the gum base should be sterilized as well, thereby rendering the requirement that the dried plant material pieces be rendered microbiologically stable during a stabilizing step occurring after drying of the plant material pieces as recited in present claims 1 and 13 obvious.

 The combination of Mo and Made does not teach that the plant material pieces are dried by infrared radiation; or that the plant material pieces are subjected to gamma radiation during the stabilizing step in order to render the plant material pieces microbiologically stable while substantially preserving color and flavor of the plant material as recited in present claims 1 and 13.
 Mo also does not teach that the energy absorbed from gamma radiation by the dried plant material is: at least 10 kGy, at least 12 kGy, at least 15 kGy, less than 20 kGy, less than 30 kGy, or less than 50 kGy as recited in present claims 1, 2, 3, 4, 5, and 6, respectively.